 Section 54 of the Income Tax Act (ITA) includes the definition of Principal Residence.
 Without going into depths, simply put, a Principal residence is (i) a housing unit, (ii) a leasehold interest in a housing unit, or (iii) a share of the capital stock of a co-operative housing corporation.
-Such a unit must be acquired with a sole purpose to inhabit.
+Such a unit must be acquired with the sole purpose to inhabit.

 A detailed guide on the principal residence is issued by the Canada Revenue Agency (CRA) in Income Tax Folio S1-F3-C2, Principal Residence.
 For the purpose of this post, we are going to discuss some of the commonly asked questions.